On the partitions with Sturmian-like refinements: Preliminaries

 The proof of the lemma is a straightforward application of Proposition \ref{pro:twolength}.

-The previous lemma and proposition are illustrated in Figures \ref{fig:two-towers}, \ref{fig:labeling-the-towers}, \ref{fig:scheme} and \ref{fig:two-tower}.
+The previous lemma and proposition are illustrated in Figures \ref{fig:two-towers}, \ref{fig:labeling-the-towers}, \ref{fig:scheme} and \ref{fig:two-tower} (for $k$ even, for an odd $k$ the higher tower is on the left in our setting).
 The first three figures depict the two towers $\Lambda(I_{k},0,q_{k-1})$ and $\Lambda(I_{k-1},0,q_{k})$, the first being always on the left.
 Figure \ref{fig:two-towers} shows the partition $\pc^{r_k-1}$ as two towers.
 Therein and in what follows, we use a compact notation $\lra{n} := T^{-n}(0)$.
 In Figure \ref{fig:labeling-the-towers}, the $\rc$-codes of the towers are graphically presented.
 A level is labeled by the symbol $a\in\Sigma$ if and only if it is included in $R_a$.
 The word $u = u_0 \cdots u_{q_{k-1}-1}$ is the $\rc$-code of $\Lambda(I_{k},0,q_{k-1})$ and $v = v_0 \cdots v_{{q_k}-1}$ of $\Lambda(I_{k-1},0,q_{k})$ Figure \ref{fig:scheme} shows the dynamics given by $T$.
 The arrows indicate that each level, except the base, is mapped to the level below.
 In accordance with the dynamics, the $\rc$-codes are written in the towers from the top to the base.
 The arrows also show where the points from the base are mapped by $T$.
 By Proposition \ref{pro:twolength} the right part of the base of the right tower of length $\eta_k$ is mapped to the top of the left tower.
 The rest of the base and the base of the left tower must be mapped to the top of the right tower due to the injectivity of the mapping $T$.
 Figure \ref{fig:two-tower} illustrates two consecutive iterations of $\rc$-codes given by the last lemma.
+(The figure is for $k$ odd.)